nefarius/docs.nefarius.at/docs/projects/Vicius/Remote-Configuration.md

 # Remote Configuration

 The updater expects a JSON response from the update server; you can find various implementation details and examples here.
+The updater as a client is quite resilient; every property/field marked as optional/nullable can be omitted entirely in the response.
+In theory you don't even need to provide any releases in the response, just make it an empty array and you're good to go.

 ## JSON Schema